Arksine/moonraker/docs/api_changes.md

 ### March 4th 2022
 - Moonraker API Version 1.0.1
 - The `server.websocket.id` endpoint has been deprecated.
-It is recommended to use `server.connection.idenitfy` method to identify your client.
+It is recommended to use `server.connection.identify` method to identify your client.
 This method returns a `connection_id` which is the websocket's unique id.
 See
   [the documentation](web_api.md#identify-connection) for details.